-Field maps are defined using Cartesian coordinates but in a polar geometry with the following restrictions/conventions:
+Field maps are defined using Cartesian coordinates but in a polar geometry.
+The following conventions have to be fulfilled:

 - 1. 3D Field maps have to be generated in the vertical direction (z coordinate in OPAL-cycl) from z = 0 upwards.
-It cannot be generated symmetrically about z = 0 towards negative z values. - 2.
-Field map file must be in the form with columns ordered as follows: $[x, z, y, B_x, B_z, B_y]$. - 3.
+Maps cannot be generated symmetrically about z = 0 towards negative z values. - 2.
+The field map file must be in the form with columns ordered as follows: $[x, z, y, B_x, B_z, B_y]$. - 3.
 Grid points of the position and field strength have to be written on a grid in (r, z, θ) with the primary direction corresponding to the azimuthal direction, secondary to the vertical direction and tertiary to the radial direction.